bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 And I think that this extends to other similar privacy cryptocurrencies as well, such as the Atlantis, but we'll get into all that.
 Before we get too much into the technicals, I wanted to talk about what is privacy and what does it mean when a cryptocurrency provides users with privacy.
 And basically, The goal of a privacy cryptocurrency is to make sure that each transaction that a user makes on the network is isolated and does not reveal any information about any of the user's other activity.
-And So Bitcoin is not so great about this.
+And so Bitcoin is not so great about this.
 When we think about an example where, say, withdraws Bitcoins from Coinbase, then they take those coins from their own wallet and they spend those coins on, let's say, HIV medicine.
-And Then the HIV company who accepted Bitcoin goes and deposits It on coinbase.
+And then the HIV company who accepted Bitcoin goes and deposits It on coinbase.
 You have this transaction chain essentially, Coinbase to user to HIV company to Coinbase.
 If the cryptocurrency is private, Coinbase will have no way of detecting that these transactions are related.
 And so the Coinbase will not learn that the user is a purchaser of HIV medication, or has a business relationship, or has a relationship with an HIV company.